macta/iceberg/Some-keys-to-understand-Git-nomenclature.md

+### Local and remote repositories
+To work with git you always need a *local* repository (which is different from the code you see on your disk, that is not the repository, that is just your [working copy]).
+Normally your local repository will be related with (at least) one *remote repository*, which are used for some operations such as *pull* and *push*.

+### Working copy

 ### Commit-ish
 A commit-ish is a string that allows to specify a commit.
 Git command line tools usually when they need to operate on a commit they require to operate on a commit they accept several ways of specifying it, such as a or tag name, a SHA1 commit id, and several fatality-like combinations of symbols such as HEAD^, @{u} or master~2.